igor-pavlyushchik/users/HELP.md

 # Getting Started
 To be used with image igorpavlyushchik/posts-application:1.0.0, nothing to be done here to start.

+# To play with the users service without posts service:
+kubectl apply -f manifest.yaml and make some API calls from below kubectl delete -f manifest.yaml

-for info:
+# For info:
 docker build -t igorpavlyushchik/users-application:1.0.0 ./
 docker push igorpavlyushchik/users-application:1.0.0

-For sub-task 3: Persistent volumes
+Comment for sub-task 3: Persistent volumes checkout branch module2_k8s_st3

 Create a directory with the file index.html in the node. kubectl get nodes